JetBrains/intellij-sdk-docs/basics/persisting_state_of_components.md

 The *IntelliJ Platform* provides an API that allows components or services to persist their state between restarts of the IDE.
 You can use either a simple API to persist a few values, or persist the state of more complicated components using the [PersistentStateComponent](upsource:///platform/core-api/src/com/intellij/openapi/components/PersistentStateComponent.java) interface.

-> **WARNING** If you need to persist sensitive data like passwords. please see [Credentials Store](https://github.com/JetBrains/intellij-community/blob/master/platform/credential-store/readme.md)
+> **WARNING** If you need to persist sensitive data like passwords, please see [Credentials Store](https://github.com/JetBrains/intellij-community/blob/master/platform/credential-store/readme.md)

 ## Using PropertiesComponent for simple non-roamable persistence

 If the only thing that your plugin needs to persist is a few simple values, the easiest way to do so is to use the [`com.intellij.ide.util.PropertiesComponent`](upsource:///platform/core-api/src/com/intellij/ide/util/PropertiesComponent.java) service.
-It can be used for saving both application-level values and project level values (stored in the workspace file).
+It can be used for saving both application-level values and project-level values (stored in the workspace file).
 Roaming is disabled for `PropertiesComponent`, so use it only for temporary, non-roamable properties.

 Use the `PropertiesComponent.getInstance()` method for storing application-level values, and the `PropertiesComponent.getInstance(Project)` method for storing project-level values.